lynnlilu/lynnlilu.github.io/_pages/about.md

 News
 =====
 \[Sep.
-2019] I am nominated as the candidate raanking 1st for the National Scholarship for Doctoral Student in 2019.
+2019] I am nominated as the candidate raanking 1st for the National Scholarship for Doctoral Student at the 2019 academic year.
 [Link](http://xsb.seiee.sjtu.edu.cn/xsb/info/15583.htm)

 \[Jul.
 2019\] One paper is accepted by ACM IMWUT, which will be presented in Ubicomp 2019.